 Given an ASCII string as input_string, return a Boolean. input_string is modified to remove the parsed value.

 The size of most types defined by Structured Fields is not limited; as a result, extremely large fields could be an attack vector (e.g., for resource consumption).
 Most HTTP implementations limit the sizes of individual fields as well as the overall header or trailer section size to mitigate such attacks.

 It is possible for parties with the ability to inject new HTTP fields to change the meaning of a Structured Field.
 In some circumstances, this will cause parsing to fail, but it is not possible to reliably fail in all such circumstances.

 Earlier proposals for Structured Fields were based upon JSON [RFC8259].
 However, constraining its use to make it suitable for HTTP header fields required senders and recipients to implement specific additional handling.

 For example, JSON has specification issues around large numbers and objects with duplicate members.
 Although advice for avoiding these issues is available (e.g., [RFC7493]), it cannot be relied upon.

 Likewise, JSON strings are by default Unicode strings, which have a number of potential interoperability issues (e.g., in comparison).
 Although implementers can be advised to avoid non-ASCII content where unnecessary, this is difficult to enforce.

-Since a major goal for Structured Headers is to improve interoperability and simplify implementation, these concerns led to a format that requires a dedicated parser and serialiser.
+Since a major goal for Structured Fields is to improve interoperability and simplify implementation, these concerns led to a format that requires a dedicated parser and serializer.

-Additionally, there were widely shared feelings that JSON doesn’t “look right” in HTTP headers.
+Additionally, there were widely shared feelings that JSON doesn’t “look right” in HTTP fields.

-A generic implementation should expose the top-level parse (Section 4.2) and serialise (Section 4.1) functions.
+A generic implementation of this specification should expose the top-level serialize (Section 4.1) and parse (Section 4.2) functions.
 They need not be functions; for example, it could be implemented as an object, with methods for each of the different top-level types.